bayfrontmedia/simple-pdo/_docs/query-builder.md

 Define column(s) to select.

-If the column type is `json`, keys from within the `JSON` string can be selected using dot notation.
+If the column type is `json`, keys from within the JSON string can be selected using dot notation.
 The field can be selected with the format of `{column}.{key}`.
 The field will be returned with the format of `{column}_{key}` (Dots are replaced with underscores).
+JSON fields which do not exist are treated as `null`.

 **Parameters:**